Fighting Neglected Tropical Diseases

 Chagas disease, or American tryptanosomiasis, is named after the Brazilian physician Carlos Chagas who discovered the disease in 1909.
 Caused by the parasite Trypanosoma cruzi, it is most commonly spread through contact with the waste of a triatomine bug (or “kissing bug”), a blood-sucking insect.
 The triatomine bug thrives in poorer housing conditions, such as mud walls or thatched roofs, thus mostly affecting the more impoverished in rural areas.
 Public health interventions, particularly vector control, have decreased the number of new infections and, in some areas, completely stopped transmission of the parasite by triatomine bugs.
 However, transmission through blood transfusions, organ donation or from mother-to-child (congenital) can still occur.
 If left untreated, the disease can cause severe, life-threatening organ damage years after the infection, making early diagnosis and treatment essential to positive outcomes.
 As a result of massive migration, the disease has become a global threat to health systems in North America and Europe, with 6 to 7 million people worldwide estimated to be infected, and over 75 million at risk of infection.

-Over the past 20 years, we have been supporting the WHO and the Pan American Health Organization in meeting an increasing annual demand of our product Nifurtimox, one of two medicines effective in treating Chagas disease.
-We also provide the WHO with financial support for logistics, distribution, awareness, training of HCPs and disease surveillance in endemic and non-endemic countries and are working to improve access in countries with the highest disease burdens.
+Over the past 20 years, we have been supporting the WHO in meeting an increasing annual demand of our product Nifurtimox, one of two medicines effective in treating Chagas disease.
+We also provide the WHO with financial support for logistics, distribution, awareness, training of HCPs and disease surveillance in endemic and non-endemic countries and are working to improve access to treatment in countries with the highest disease burdens.
 In addition, we developed Nifurtimox for treatment of pediatric forms of the disease.
 First approved in 2020, this new formulation significantly improves weight-adjusted dosing in children under 18.

 Onchocerciasis, also known as river blindness, is an infection caused by a parasitic worm spread by the repeated bite of a blackfly, mostly found in rural agricultural areas in sub-Saharan Africa.
 Globally it is estimated that about 21 million people are infected, and 205 million are at risk of infection, which can cause skin depigmentation, severe unrelenting itching and, in the most serious cases, blindness.
 About 14.6 million people have the associated skin disease and over a million have lost their vision worldwide due to this parasite.